CS 391: Social and Ethical Issues in Computer Science

 button to launch a chat session with a librarian.
 This service is available 24/7.

-Click the homeHome button to read the introduction.
+Click the homeHome button to read the Introduction and Logistics.

 Click the infoSyllabus button and read it thoroughly.